ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 The statistics parameterized by the encoder are used to form a distribution over the latent space - a diagonal Gaussian.

 This diagonal Gaussian is a multivariate Gaussian with a diagonal covariance matrix - meaning that each variable is independent.

-(is this enforcing a gaussian prior or posterior?)

 This parameterized Gaussian is an approximation - using it will limit how expressive our latent space is.